Mount Gingenbullen burial mound - Aboriginal significance

 Oldbury Estate, Sutton Forest, 1887, auction sale poster.
 Source: National Library of Australia.

 An extract from the poster shows the location of Oldbury House and Oldbury Road at that time.
 A contemporaneous white arrow-shaped mark barely visible on the poster points to the approximate location of the burial mound, due north of the house and between it and the road which skirts around it.
+Obviously the road was specifically formed to skirt around the burial mound, rather than cut straight through it.
 A stone cottage is situated down slope from it and Oldbury Road.

 Oldbury House and Oldbury Road, 1887 [poster extract].